caj380/lifxaway/README.md

 # lifxaway
-Change my LIFX lights based on pingability of my phone
+Change my LIFX lights based on the bluetooth range of my phone